Meet The Bassett Family

 When her oldest son, Michael, finished college, he went to work in the private sector.
 Initially, he didn’t want any part of the business, but after some cajolling he decided to give it a try.
 For less than a decade, mother and son worked side-by-side and at some point, Ann felt it was time to retire herself and she passed the reins to her son, Michael.
-Ann still enjoys a big bowl of Bassetts Ice Cream from time to time, indulging in her favorite flavor Raspberry Truffle.

 Michael Strange, President and CEO

 Michael Strange began his career in the ice cream business at the tender age of twelve clearing dishes from the famous marble counter of our Reading Terminal Market store.
 “Mikey Pal”, as his grandfather called him, was getting schooled in the fine art of customer service and family values.
 As a member of Bassetts fifth generation legacy, this capable Bassetts busboy graduated to scooping and serving ice cream while in high school.
 Continuing to work in the family business during his college years, Michael spent his summers in the plant, actually making Bassetts World Famous Ice Cream.